-Following yesterday’s post about the email addresses used by Office 365 Groups and Teams, the following question was asked:
+Following yesterday’s post about the email addresses used by Microsoft 365 Groups and Teams, the following question was asked:

 “I have an existing email address from my distribution list.

 I am using this address for a Microsoft flow “send an email to a SharePoint list”.

 The emails send to this email address I also want to place in a teams channel.

 1. Can I use my existing email address as an alias from a team channel or

 2. can I forward my email sent to the existing email address to a teams channel?“

 In other words, we have an existing distribution list that we want to add a Teams channel as a member so that anything sent to the list is copied to the channel, including the capture of the messages and attachments in SharePoint.

 The simple solution is to create a new mail contact in Exchange Online using the email address for the channel.
 Go to the Recipients section of the Exchange Admin Center (EAC), then Contacts, and add a new Mail Contact with the email address of the channel entered in the external email address property (Figure 1).